-The capital of Austria and the birthplace of the Wiener Schnitzel!
+The capital of Austria boasts an imperial past fit for a king - or better yet - a Kaiser.
 Ancient palaces and gardens, beautiful city squares as well as a teeming cosmopolitan night life all combine to make Vienna a vibrant city.
-Vienna’s quality of life consistently ranks among the world’s best, so student teachers are sure to enjoy their time based out of a College dormitory/dormitory in our newly opened Pressbaum campus, only 20 minutes by regular local train west of Vienna.
+Vienna’s quality of life consistently ranks among the world’s best, so Student Teachers are sure to enjoy their time based out of our accommodation in our newly opened Pressbaum campus, only 20 minutes from Vienna.

-The Pressbaum campus includes dining, computing, and printing facilities as well as a small library.
-From this base, student teachers will spend their time visiting schools in the states of Lower Austria, Burgenland and Vienna, home to Sigmund Freud.
+The Pressbaum campus includes dining, computing, and printing facilities.
+From this base, Student Teachers will spend their time visiting schools in the states of Lower Austria, Burgenland and Vienna, former home of Sigmund Freud.

 Uhrturm Clocktower, Graz

 Graz is Austria’s second largest city and an international student town whose population increases substantially during term time.
-It's a vibrant place with a unique and very friendly atmospheres that combines Austrian lifestyle with an almost mediterranean climate.
-Student teachers will spend their time here based at a College dormitory about one hour outside of Graz in Wolfsberg either double or single rooms while visiting schools in the states of Carinthia, Burgenland and Styria, the birthplace of Arnold Schwarzenegger.
+It's a vibrant place with a unique and friendly atmosphere that combines Austrian lifestyle with a hip and modern flair.
+Student Teachers can spend time in Graz while based in our accommodation in Wolfsberg, about one hour outside the city.
+From Wolfsberg, Student Teachers will visit schools in the states of Carinthia, Burgenland and Styria, the birthplace of Arnold Schwarzenegger.

 Salzburg city and castle